aabulawi/pnc-local/README.md

 mvn clean install

 #Usage
-To build you just need to pass an valid configuration file.
+To perform a build you just need to pass a valid configuration file.

 ```
 java -jar local-build.jar -f <path-to-configuration>
 ```

-Configurations should in the following form
+Configuration files be should in the following form
 ```
 [
 { "name" : <name>, "scm" : <scm with # appended>, "command" : <build command>, "dependencies" : <list of dependencies based on the name> },